 Configure the test equipment in accordance with Figure 5-21 for verification of the waveform.

 Set up the oscilloscope to monitor the voltage across the 5  resistor.

-For EUT testing configure the test equipment as shown in Figure 5-22 (series test method) or Figure 5-23 (parallel test method).
+For EUT testing, configure the test equipment as shown in Figure 5-22.

-1 With series injection, the internal LISN capacitor at the input power side is protecting the source.
+The internal LISN capacitor at the input power side is protecting the source.

-2 With parallel injection, the internal inductance is protecting the source, so a minimum value is needed as specified in 5.4.9.2a.6.